Mon. Apr. 15 Final design exercise

 Meetings: none scheduled, optional consultations with instructor; online course

-Book required: The Perennial Gardener’s Design Primer, Stephanie Cohen and Nancy Ondra, Storey Publ., softcover. (available from bookstores and online).
+Book required: The Perennial Gardener’s Design Primer, Stephanie Cohen and Nancy Ondra, Storey Publ., softcover. (available from bookstores and online, and in Kindle format).

 What It’s About: